WHAT WE DO

 Deep Local Roots

-Grow Your Own evolved from the work of two separate grassroots organizations in Chicago recruiting teachers for their understaffed local schools.
+Grow Your Own Illinois evolved from the work of two separate grassroots organizations in Chicago recruiting teachers for their understaffed local schools.

 When Action Now leaders heard about LSNA’s efforts to pipeline parent-mentors into active teachers, the idea of “growing” local educators with neighborhood roots spread.